 Terminals +info

-Gatwick Airport operates with two main passenger terminals: the North Terminal and the South Terminal.
+Gatwick Airport has two main terminals: the North Terminal and the South Terminal.

 Facilities and Services +info